 [Authorize(Roles = Roles.M2MAccess)]

 By combining scopes, roles, and policies, you can create a fine-grained security model that controls access both at the user level and the system level.
-These policies are typically defined using ASP.NET Core’s AddAuthorization setup in the Program.cs
+These policies are typically defined using ASP.NET Core’s AddAuthorization setup in the Program.cs of each microservice.

 Kafka topics